moltypod/token/README.md

 ## GSNToken
 Example ERC20 implementaion Using [GSN V2](https://github.com/opengsn/gsn) and [Openzepplien library](https://github.com/OpenZeppelin/openzeppelin-contracts).

+## ERC20Paymaster
+Paymaster implementation for ERC20.
+The ERC20Paymaster pays the ether fee only if all of the following are satisfied:
+1. Only for the transfer operation.
+2. Only when transferring to a predetermined address.
+3. Only if the amount you transfer is greater than the specified minAmount.

+Although approve operation is expected to have a high demand for meta-transaction, it is difficult to prevent draining all of the balance of the paymaster through abusing.
+So only the transfer operation is allowed.

+So, when using this paymaster, the below two steps might be required.
+1. Transfer to DApp (through ERC20Paymaster)
+2. Notify DApp (through another DApp paymaster)

+This rather cumbersome process is solved by using ERC777Paymaster.

+## ERC777Paymaster
+Paymaster implementation for ERC777.
+The ERC777Paymaster pays the ether fee only if all of the following are satisfied:
+1. Only for the send operation.
+2. Only when sending it to a predetermined address.
+3. Only if the amount you send is greater than the specified minAmount.

+Unlike ERC20, ERC777 call IERC777Recipient.tokensReceived through the send operation, so no two steps are required.

 ## Usage
 GSNToken is designed to be used in multiple DApps as a currency.
 So each DApp provides its own paymaster to pay the fee in ETH only for transactions transferred to themselves.